 S.African unions reject Transnet's revised wage offer, continue strike

-Oct 13 (Reuters) - South African rail freight and port workers have rejected logistics firm Transnet's revised pay offer and vowed to continue a strike that started last week, a union leader said on Thursday.
+Oct 13 (Reuters) - South African freight rail and port workers have rejected a revised pay offer from state-owned logistics firm Transnet and vowed to continue a week-long strike that has been throttling commodities exports, a union leader said on Thursday.

-But the United National Transport Union (UNTU), one of the two unions at Transnet along with the South African Transport and Allied Workers Union (SATAWU), said workers had rejected the latest offer and would remain on strike.
+But the United National Transport Union (UNTU) and the South African Transport and Allied Workers Union (SATAWU), which represent most of the workers at Transnet, said they had rejected the latest offer and would remain on strike.

 "UNTU has rejected this offer and so has SATAWU.
 We have indicated to Transnet that they are not being responsible and reasonable," UNTU general secretary Cobus van Vuuren told Reuters.